danmunteanu/LINKS/README.md

-# A collection of bookmarks I want to share and keep
+# A collection of useful bookmarks
-Most of the resources mentioned here are free to use and only a few of them are paid (e.g.the Domestika.org courses).
+A (growing) collection of resources that are mostly free.

 ## Table Of Contents
 - [Media](#media)